-- a.
-Net exports are the difference between exports and imports.
-True - b.
+Statement True False a.
+Net exports are the difference between exports and imports. b.
 If the trade balance is equal to zero then net exports is also zero.
-True - c.
-If exports exceed imports, net exports are positive and a trade surplus exists.
-True - d.
-The trade balance improves if exports increase and imports decrease.

-True - e.
-According to the IS relationship for an open economy, as output increases net exports decreases.
-True - f.
-An increase in the interest rate causes an increase in investment spending since investment spending is a positive function of the interest rate.
-False.
-An increase in the interest rate causes a decrease in investment spending since a negative relationship exists between investment and the interest rate. - g.
+C. If exports exceed imports, net exports are positive and a trade surplus exists. d.
+The trade balance improves if exports increase and imports decrease. e.
+According to the IS relationship for an open economy, as output increases net exports decreases. f.
+An increase in the interest rate causes an increase in investment spending since investment spending is a positive function of the interest rate. g.
 If the exchange rate between the rand and the dollar changes from R1 = \$0.22 to R1= \$0.16, an appreciation of the rand has taken place since the value of the rand has increased in terms of the dollar.
-False.
-A depreciation occurred because the value of the rand declined.
-A rand is exchanged for less dollars.

-a.
-In an open economy we work with nominal variables and therefore our equilibrium condition can be written as

-$$Y = C(Y-T) + I(Y,i) + G + NX(Y,Y^,E)$$ .
-True
+Statement True False a.
+In an open economy we work with nominal variables and therefore our equilibrium condition can be written as $Y = C(Y-T) + I(Y,i) + G + NX(Y,Y^,E)$ . b.

-- b.
 Net exports (NX) refer to the difference between exports and imports.

-True - c. $i \uparrow \Rightarrow I \downarrow \Rightarrow Z \downarrow \Rightarrow Y \downarrow$.
-True - d.
-A decrease in E causes an increase in exports and net exports increase.
-True - e.
+C. $i \uparrow \Rightarrow I \downarrow \Rightarrow Z \downarrow \Rightarrow Y \downarrow$ . d.
+A decrease in E causes an increase in exports and net exports increase. e.
 A positive relationship exists between the nominal exchange rate and exports.

-False.
-A negative relationship exists. - f.
+f.
 An appreciation of the exchange rate causes an increase in exports and a decrease in imports.

-False.
-An appreciation of the exchange rate increases the price of exports and decreases the price of imports.
-Consequently exports decrease and imports increase. - g.
-An appreciation of the exchange rate causes an improvement in net exports.
-False.
-Net exports worsen because exports decrease and imports increase
+g.
+An appreciation of the exchange rate causes as improvement in net exports.

-- a.
-Equilibrium in the financial market requires that the quantity of money supplied must be equal to the quantity of money demanded.
-True - b.
-The equilibrium condition in the financial market is Ms = Md.
-True - c.
-An expansionary monetary policy increases the interest rate in the financial market.
-False.
-The interest rate decreases in the financial market. - d.
-An increase in output increases the demand for money and the interest rate.
-True - e.
-An increase in output shifts the LM curve downwards.
-False.
-The increase in the nominal money supply shifts the LM curve downwards f.
+Statement True False a.
+Equilibrium in the financial market requires that the quantity of money supplied must be equal to the quantity of money demanded. b.
+The equilibrium condition in the financial market is $M^s = M^d$ .
+C. An expansionary monetary policy increases the interest rate in the financial market. d.
+An increase in output increases the demand for money and the interest rate. e.
+An increase in output shifts the LM curve downwards. f.
 Interest parity implies that the domestic interest rate approximately equals the foreign interest rate minus the expected rate of appreciation of the domestic currency.
-True a.
-Use equation 20.5, which expresses the interest parity condition in terms of the nominal exchange rate, and substitute it with the values given in the above figure.

-1. Given that at point A in the following diagram the domestic interest rate is equal to the foreign interest rate and the nominal exchange rate is equal to the expected nominal exchange rate, answer the following questions:
+1. Given that at point A in the following diagram, the domestic interest rate is equal to the foreign interest rate and the nominal exchange rate is equal to the expected nominal exchange rate, answer the following questions: